Drey47/text2image/README.md

 # text2image
-This repository is a deployment of some NLP project
+This dev branch is a deployment of the text to image model from